+Watershed Maps

-- Watershed Maps Figures B-1 through B-21 in Appendix B present maps of the drainage watersheds within and adjacent to the Cities.
+Figures B-1 through B-21 in Appendix B present maps of the drainage watersheds within and adjacent to the Cities.
 Watersheds are divided into "reaches" to recognize the relationships of geography, land uses, political jurisdiction, and proposed development relative to their effects on existing and ultimate storm flow and flood elevations.
-Within each watershed, the named regulatory streams are designated as part of the primary system, and individual reaches of each are, in some cases, identified for regulatory purposes. - Watershed Landmarks Watershed identification is schematic in the figures.
+Within each watershed, the named regulatory streams are designated as part of the primary system, and individual reaches of each are, in some cases, identified for regulatory purposes.

+Watershed Landmarks

+Watershed identification is schematic in the figures.
 A land area is defined as being part of a given watershed if stormwater that falls upon it travels overland by natural or man-made pathways, and enters the main channel of the primary system of that watershed.
-The primary system and channel reaches are established by physical landmarks such as stream confluences and crossing structures. - Floor Elevations The elevation of the lowest habitable floor of a structure adjacent to a watercourse of the primary system shall be at least one foot above the base flood elevation associated with the ultimate development condition.
-However, Table B-2 in Appendix B lists channel reaches where the minimum elevation of the lowest habitable floor of any structure shall be above the base flood elevation by more than one foot.
-In those cases the minimum floor elevation shall be that shown in Table B-2.
+The primary system and channel reaches are established by physical landmarks such as stream confluences and crossing structures.

+Einished Floor Elevations The elevation of the lowest habitable floor of a structure adjacent to a watercourse of the primary system shall be at least two feet above the base flood elevation associated with the existing development condition.